marcklefter/aws-nexer-starter/EXERCISES.md

 A Load Balanced Web Service must support _health checks_ and handle shutdowns gracefully:

-*   Add a health check route for `GET /` that responds with 200 OK.
+*   Add a health check route for `GET /` that simply responds with 200 OK.

-> Note: In `src/index.js`, add this route just after the `/v1` routes.
+> Note: In `module/api/src/index.js`, add the health check route route _just after mounting the `/v1` routes_.

 *   Handle the SIGTERM signal for graceful shutdown: